JanneMattila/www/docs/_posts/2026/2026-01-11-extending-azure-sre-agent.markdown

 Lets's create a new subagent `EndpointAgent` to use the above Python code snippet:

-{% include imageEmbed.html link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent1.png" %}
+{% include imageEmbed.html alt="Azure SRE Agent subagent builder interface showing the creation of EndpointAgent with name and description fields" link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent1.png" %}

 Here are example instructions for the subagent: